syncfusion-content/wpf-docs/wpf/SfChart/Technical-Indicators.md

 # Technical Indicator

-Technical indicators are the base of technical analysis, which is used to determine the future market trends.
+Technical indicators are the base of technical analysis, which are used to determine the future market trends.

 ## Adding Technical Indicators to the Chart